Cutaneous manifestations of gonorrhea

 - American University of Beirut Medical Center

-Gonorrhea is a common bacterial sexually transmitted disease caused by infection with Neisseria gonorrhoeae, a Gram-negative aerobic diplococcus.
+Gonorrhea is a common bacterial sexually transmitted disease caused by infection with Neisseria gonorrhoeae, a Gram stain-negative aerobic diplococcus.
 Although gonorrhea primarily affects the mucosa, cutaneous manifestations also may occur, particularly in patients with disseminated gonococcal infection (DGI).

 Early diagnosis and treatment of gonorrhea is desirable, as untreated infection may result in pelvic inflammatory disease, chronic pelvic pain, ectopic pregnancy, or infertility, and may facilitate human immunodeficiency virus (HIV) transmission [1-3].
 The recognition of gonorrhea-related skin manifestations may assist with early diagnosis, thereby decreasing transmission of the disease and reducing the risk for complications.